-Mannings 'n' values for Landscaped open channels shall be determined on an individual basis subject to approval by the Local Government Authority
+Mannings 'n' values for Landscaped open channels shall be determined on an individual basis subject to approval by the Local Authority

-- D05.11.07.
-Maximum side slopes on grassed lined open channels shall be 1(V) in 4(H) Side Slopes for maintenance purposes, unless otherwise approved by the Local Government Authority.
-Channel inverts shall generally have minimum cross slopes of 1 in 20. - D05.11.08.
+D05.11.07.
+Maximum side slopes on grassed lined open channels shall be 1(V) in 4(H) for maintenance purposes, unless otherwise approved by the Local Authority.
+Channel inverts shall generally have minimum cross slopes of 1 in 20.

+Side Slopes

+D05.11.08.
 Low flow provisions in open channels (man-made or altered channels) will require low flows to be contained within a pipe system, or low flow channel at the invert of the main channel.
 In the case of low flow pipe, a minimum size of 375mm is required.
 Scouring velocities in the pipe shall be obtained at AEP 39% (2 year ARI).
 Channels shall be designed to prevent waterlogging of the channel bed.
 The width of the invert shall be sufficient to accommodate the full width of a tractor and slasher.
-Local Government Authority approval is required for situations where low flow pipes are not required and subsoil drainage will suffice. - D05.11.09.
-Channels shall be designed for sub-critical flow.
-Transitions in channel Hydraulic slopes are to be designed to avoid any hydraulic jumps due to the nature of Jumps the transition. - D05.11.10.
-Armouring shall be provided in accordance with the requirements of QUDM Armouring and shall be designed to suit the design flow velocity.
-Refer to the CMDG Standard Drawing - D05.11.11.
-The preferred solutions for open channel treatments are natural treatments including the use of rock lining, vegetation treatments and soft engineering solutions.
+Local Authority approval is required for situations where low flow pipes are not required and subsoil drainage will suffice.